 That’s why more people are planting pollinator gardens.
 Wondering what the exact definition of a pollinator garden is?
 It’s simply a garden filled with plant species that spread pollen to help reinvigorate the pollinator population.

-In celebration of National Pollinator Week 2016, create your very own pollinator garden!
+You can create your very own pollinator garden!
 Bee sure to include some of the best trees for bees, listed below!

 Remember, the best time to plant trees is in either fall or spring.

 Pollinators (especially bumble bees) simply love the hanging chandelier of flowers that yellowwoods provide from May-June.

 These bright pink, sweet-scented flowers attract loads of pollinators with their yummy pollen and nectar.

 The Tupelo’s colorful, fiery leaves dazzle in your fall landscape and attract bees.
 Bees especially love the pollen-packed flowers, which they eat to make their famous Tupelo Honey.

 These luscious, fuchsia flowers dominate the spring landscape and provide nectar and pollen for early-season native bees.